Terry Peder Rasmussen: Pepper Reed and Rea

+Marlyse Honeychurch and her children

-In 1978, Rasmussen dated Honeychurch, who had been married twice and had a daughter from each marriage.
+In 1978, Rasmussen dated Marlyse Honeychurch, who had been married twice and had a daughter from each marriage.
 Honeychurch was last seen in La Puente, California, on Thanksgiving day of that year.
 After an argument with her family, Honeychurch left with Rasmussen and her two daughters, six-year-old Marie Elizabeth Vaughn and one-year-old Sarah Lynn McWaters.
 They were never seen by their family again.

 On November 10, 1985, the bodies of Honeychurch and Vaughn were found in a barrel in Bear Brook State Park in Allenstown, New Hampshire.
 They were found to have died of blunt force trauma to their heads.
-On May 9, 2000, a second barrel was found about 100 yards from the location of the first, containing the body of McWaters and an unidentified child aged between two and four years old.
+On May 9, 2000, a second barrel was found about 100 yards from the location of the first, containing the body of McWaters and Rea Rasmussen.
 Investigators believe all four victims were killed at around the same time, and that the second barrel was already there in 1985 but was overlooked due to its distance from the first.
 The identities of Honeychurch and her two children were not known until they were confirmed by DNA profiling in 2019.
-As of June 2019, the third child was identified as his biological daughter, Rea Rasmussen.
-Rasmussen died before being linked to the Bear Brook crimes, and thus was never charged or tried in court.

 Denise Beaudin and Lisa

-While using the pseudonym Bob Evans, Rasmussen dated Denise Beaudin, who disappeared from Manchester after Thanksgiving 1981 with her six-month-old daughter.
+While using the pseudonym Bob Evans, Rasmussen dated Denise Beaudin, who disappeared from Manchester, New Hampshire, after Thanksgiving 1981 with her six-month-old daughter.
 Authorities believe that Rasmussen killed Beaudin somewhere in California, although her body has never been found.
 Beaudin was not reported missing at the time as her family believed she left town due to financial reasons.

 Throughout the early 1980s, Rasmussen remained in possession of Beaudin's daughter, whom he called Lisa, and posed as her father.
 He was arrested in Cypress, California, in 1985 under the name "Curtis Kimball" for charges of driving under the influence and endangering the welfare of a child but failed to appear in court.
 He then took on the alias "Gordon Jenson" and abandoned the child at an RV park in Scotts Valley, California, in 1986.
 Two years later, Rasmussen was arrested under another alias, "Gerry Mockerman", for driving a stolen vehicle.
 As Mockerman, his fingerprints linked him back to his Curtis Kimball alias.
 In 1989, he was arrested and received a three-year prison sentence for child abandonment.
 An additional charge of child abuse was dropped; this is believed to be the result of a plea bargain.
 He was paroled in 1990 and absconded almost immediately, becoming a fugitive.